mattowsh/holbertonschool-low_level_programming/variables_if_else_while/README.md

-In this repository you can find variables, if, else, while
+In this repository you can find info about variables, if, else, while